 Available for worldwide editorial commissions, she accepts limited births and weddings each year as well as documenting other life moments and milestones.
 She is the contributor to five cookbooks including a collaboration with NY Times Bestselling Author Forrest Pritchard.
 Custom prints are available for all "Farm Life" series images.
 Her images have been featured in and clients include: The Inn at Little Washington, The Ashby Inn, Glen Gordon Manor, Oprah Magazine, Arrive (Amtrak), The Wall Street Journal, Smithsonian, HuffingtonPost, GRIT Magazine, EdibleDC, The Washington Post, Willowsford, Willowsford's Inspired Living Magazine, Essence Magazine, Frontier Airlines, Occasions Caterers, Capitol File Magazine, Kid Pan Alley, Walk In Sync/Alecia Evans, Crossroads Community Food Network, Arcadia Center for Sustainable Food & Agriculture, Open City/Tryst, The Piedmont Virginian, The Rappahannock News, NPR, National Geographic's The Plate, The Castleton Festival, The National Farm to School Network/USDA, and several professional headshots.

-Member of Businesses of Rappahannock, Management Team & Member of The Rappahannock County Artisan Trail, Rappahannock League for Environmental Protection (RLEP), Rappahannock Association for the Arts and the Community (RAAC), Rappahannock County Farm Tour Committee, and Board of Directors for Foothills Forum.
+Member of Businesses of Rappahannock, Management Team & Member of The Rappahannock County Artisan Trail, Rappahannock League for Environmental Protection (RLEP), Rappahannock Association for the Arts and the Community (RAAC), Rappahannock County Farm Tour Committee (2016 Farm Tour Chair) and Board of Directors for Foothills Forum.